The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Banksy's HMV Dog (unsigned), a screenprint from 2003, is estimated to be worth between £12,000 and £18,000.
-This artwork has shown consistent performance in the market, with an average annual growth rate of -3%.
-Over the past 12 months, the average selling price was £11,250 across 8 total sales.
-In the last five years, the hammer price has ranged from £9,000 in September 2023 to £50,000 in December 2020.
-This piece is popular with a total of 86 sales since its entry to the market in November 2008.
+The value of Banksy's HMV Dog (unsigned) screenprint, created in 2003, is estimated to be worth between £5,000 and £15,000.
+This artwork has shown consistent performance on the market, with an average annual growth rate of -6%.
+Over the past 12 months, the average selling price was £11,250, across 4 total sales.
+In the last five years, the hammer price has varied from £9,000 in September 2023 to £50,000 in December 2020.
+Since its first sale in November 2008, this artwork has been sold 43 times at auction.
 The edition size of this artwork is limited to 600.

 Meaning & Analysis